 My favorite place to learn things is Skillshare.
 It’s an online platform with TONS of classes on any topic, including some rocking creativity courses.

 Start there!
-Especially because if you use my link you’ll be able to get 2 weeks free access to ALL their classes.
+Especially because if you use my link you’ll be able to get 2 weeks of free access to ALL their classes.

 Be sure to check out this post to get some course recommendations that will help you improve your BuJo skills and create even prettier pages.